it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Architectural_Maturity_Index/SSAM_Rubric.md

   - 0 – Written in-house with minimal documentation or third-party component that is uncommon and/or not actively supported

-  - 1 – Vetted component is used, but is not a current versionThird-party component is used, but may not be a current version or actively supported
+  - 1 – Third-party component is used, but may not be a current version or actively supported

-  - 2 – Mature, vetted component with multiple active contributorsMature, third-party component with multiple active contributors; configured by secure best practices/guidelines
+  - 2 – Mature, third-party component with multiple active contributors; configured by secure best practices/guidelines

-  - 3 – Using a mature, third-party component, actively supported by a professional community/organization, and is enforced by technical or procedural controls
+  - 3 – Using a mature, third-party component, that is actively supported by a professional community/organization, and is enforced by technical or procedural controls

 ## Manageability and Consistency